 Harebell is a native erect perennial plant, growing to 20 inches high on extremely thin, stems, often several stems from the same root.
 Stems are unbranched except near the inflorescence.
 They contain a milky sap.

 Leaves: The upper leaves of the plant are very linear, up to 3-1/4 inches long, upward angled then curving downward, alternate, and somewhat sparse on the stem.
 They are usually with smooth margins and they taper to a narrow base, sometimes to a short stalk.
 Lower leaves are broader with a few small teeth.
-The plant first forms a rosette and those leaves are more oval, but drop away by flowering time - see drawing below for an illustration.
+The plant first forms a rosette and those leaves are more oval, but drop away by flowering time.

 The inflorescence is either a single flower or a small raceme of 2 to 3 stalked flowers.
 There may be several branches in the inflorescence as the drawing below shows.